cchitsiang/awesome-stars/topics.md

 - [amark/gun](https://github.com/amark/gun) - An open source cybersecurity protocol for syncing decentralized graph data.
 - [dbcli/mycli](https://github.com/dbcli/mycli) - A Terminal Client for MySQL with AutoCompletion and Syntax Highlighting.
 - [dbcli/pgcli](https://github.com/dbcli/pgcli) - Postgres CLI with autocompletion and syntax highlighting
+- [redis/redis](https://github.com/redis/redis) - Redis is an in-memory database that persists on disk.
+The data model is key-value, but many different kind of values are supported: Strings, Lists, Sets, Sorted Sets, Hashes, Streams, HyperLogLogs, Bi
 - [influxdata/influxdb](https://github.com/influxdata/influxdb) - Scalable datastore for metrics, events, and real-time analytics
 - [PostgREST/postgrest](https://github.com/PostgREST/postgrest) - REST API for any Postgres database
 - [crate/crate](https://github.com/crate/crate) - CrateDB is a distributed SQL database for storing and analyzing massive amounts of data in real-time.
 Built on top of Lucene.